This is Chapter 3 in Financial Accounting. The chapter includes:

 On July 1, the company purchased equipment for $26,000.
 It has an expected useful life of 4 years.

 Make the required adjusting entry for the equipment for 2022.
-Hint: the company used the equipment for 6 months in 2022.
+Hint: the company used the equipment for six months in 2022.

 The depreciation expense balance is $3,250.
 The balance of equipment remains $26,000, but the balance of accumulated depreciation is $3,250.

 Accumulated depreciation is a contra account that reduces the balance of the equipment account.
-So, the net equipment shown on the balance sheet equals equipment $26,000 minus accumulated depreciation $3,250 = $22,750.
+So, the net equipment shown on the balance sheet equals $26,000 minus accumulated depreciation of $3,250, or $22,750.

 4. Unearned revenue

-Make the adjusting entry to record earning one month of revenue.
+Make the adjusting entry to record earning one month’s revenue.

 5. Salaries expense

-At the end of December, employees have earned an additional $350.
+At the end of December, employees had earned an additional $350.
 They will be paid in January next year.
 Make the adjusting entry.